 - Cheese: Our favorite cheeses for the lunch box are Baby bel rounds, small fresh mozzarella balls, grass-fed cheddar cut into small cubes, cheese sticks, and shredded cheese (great for toddlers).

 - Black beans: mix drained and rinsed black beans with some lime juice, olive oil, salt, and chili powder.
 Serve as is or mash the beans and roll in a tortilla with some avocado or melted cheese.
+My kids also love a bean and corn salsa (just beans, corn kernels, diced tomatoes, and scallions with olive oil and salt) served with tortilla chips.

 - Hummus with crackers or pretzel sticks for dipping.
+If your child loves sweets, try out chocolate hummus that’s available in most grocery stores.

 - Nut or Seed butter with apple slices, pretzel sticks, or crackers for dipping.